-The meat of a mature sheep is called mutton, and it's basically the same as lamb though can be slightly tougher with a more pungent flavor.
-That doesn't mean it's not palatable.
+The meat of a mature sheep is called mutton, and it's basically the same as lamb, though it can be slightly tougher, with a more pungent flavor, but still appetizing.
 In fact, mutton used to be a mainstay on menus across Europe and the United States.
-It's a particularly good meat for long and slow cooking and can stand up to strong spices and is served frequently, still, in the United Kingdom, Ireland, and India, and when cooked adequately it makes a wonderful meal.
+This lamb is a particularly good meat type for long and slow cooking and can stand up to strong spices.
+Mutton is still served frequently in the United Kingdom, Ireland, and India, and when cooked adequately it makes a wonderful meal.

 What Is Mutton?

-Mutton used to be more popular in the United States but in the 1900s it fell out of favor in the early 20th century, with eaters choosing simpler, milder meats such as beefsteak and pork chops.
-However, the 21st century has seen a resurgence of mutton.
-It's available from chopped to ground to chuck, and has started to grace menus of fine dining and casual eateries alike.
+Mutton used to be more popular in the United States but fell out of favor in the early 20th century, with eaters choosing simpler, milder meats such as beefsteak and pork chops.
+However, the 21st century has seen a resurgence of interest in mutton.
+Available from chopped to ground to chuck, mutton has started to grace menus of fine dining and casual eateries alike.

-Often, Mutton is served in Indian food since it's a protein that fits the diet of both Muslims (who don't eat pork) and Hindus (who don't eat beef).
-The rich flavor and hearty texture works well when stewed for hours in a spicy vindaloo or curry, and can be cut into chunks and roasted on skewers.
+Indian culinary tradition has many preparations featuring mutton, as it is a protein that fits the dietary needs of both Muslims—who don't eat pork—and Hindus—who don't eat beef.
+The rich flavor and hearty texture works well when stewed for hours in a spicy vindaloo or curry, and it can be cut into chunks and roasted on skewers.

 How to Cook Mutton

-Mutton, like beef or lamb, is a red meat that's butchered the same way as the other two and is great in a variety of preparations.
+Butchered like beef or lamb, mutton is great in a variety of preparations.
 Unlike its counterparts, mutton in most cases should be cooked low and slow to help break down collagen, fibers, and connective tissue.
-For example, a leg of mutton benefits from braising to keep the tougher meat moist.
-Slow cook mutton shoulder with chiles to make a barbacoa perfect for tacos.
-Brown chunks of mutton and then pressure cook or slowly simmer for a curry.
-Or, go for a classic Shepherd’s pie, a casserole of ground lamb or mutton.
+A leg of mutton benefits from braising to keep the tougher meat moist.
+Slow-cooked mutton shoulder with chiles makes the perfect filling for tacos.
+Pressure-cooked brown chunks of mutton slowly simmered for curry are also a wonderful option.
+A classic Shepherd’s pie is always a great dish in which to use mutton.

-Mutton isn't a meat to just put on the grill, as it needs to be tenderized first.
-For example, start mutton ribs by marinating the meat in a citrus or vinegar-heavy base to help break down the fibers in the meat, then slow cook it before finishing off on the grill.
-The one exception to the rule is mutton burgers, which also use ground meat, which helps keep the burgers from drying out.
+Mutton must be tenderized first and shouldn't be used as is.
+Start mutton ribs by marinating the meat in a citrus or vinegar-heavy base to help break down the fibers in the meat, then slow cook it before finishing off on the grill.
+The one exception to the rule is mutton burgers, but in this case, the ground meat helps keep the burgers from drying out.

 RELATED: The Food and Cooking of Ireland